-Moneyball is a great model for how digital marketing—and marketing communications of all kinds—is changing right now.
+Moneyball is a great model for how content marketing metrics—and marketing metrics of all kinds—is changing right now.
 For decades, advertising and PR campaigns have centered on the Big Idea: swinging for the fences with a clever, provocative, or powerful concept that drove brands, hearts, minds… and, ultimately, business.
 How did it drive business?
 No one knew exactly, but the numbers—whatever their provenance—showed that it worked.

 Many practitioners today still think of marketing as mainly a zero-sum game.
 Even social media goals are transactional.
 The message most campaigns send?
 Buy this, and go away until I’m ready to send you another message.
 That’s thinking in terms of a campaign rather than a lifecycle.

 I liken that approach to the runs batted in (RBI) stat.
 RBI is the random, red herring stat of baseball.
 Because it measures how many runs a player has brought home, it sounds important.
 But look closer, as Bill James and Billy Beane did, and all RBI tells you is that the player gets hits when other people are on base.
 So what does really matter?
 Getting on base in the first place.